TriKro/rsb-content/part9-afterword/9-afterword.md

 **What Are the Next Steps?**

-“I'm not of the opinion that the next logical step for a book is for it to be made into a film.”
+"I'm not of the opinion that the next logical step for a book is for it to be made into a film.”
 —_Jasper Fforde_

 **For You**